indy-del/Ecom-Agent-Swarm/README.md

 # 🐝 Auto-Fulfillment & Catalog Swarm (Beta)

 An autonomous, multi-agent workflow designed to manage high-volume D2C e-commerce operations across decentralized storefronts (Shopify & Ecwid).
+Building a tool for millions of SMEs in India

 ## 📌 The Problem
 Managing our gourmet food brands (Indygood and Swad India) requires constant synchronization.
 With an active inventory of **1,700 SKUs** and an exact throughput of **1,019 monthly orders**, traditional manual management leads to API rate limits, catalog desyncs, and fulfillment delays.